Can LLMs Express Personality Across Cultures? Introducing CulturalPersonas for Evaluating Trait Alignment: Introduction

 In psychology and NLP, the Big Five (\texttt{OCEAN}) framework is widely used to model personality through five traits—\textbf{O}penness, \textbf{C}onscientiousness, \textbf{E}xtraversion, \textbf{A}greeableness, and \textbf{N}euroticism—that represent consistent patterns of thought, behavior, and emotion.
 Recent work evaluates LLMs using psychometric tools like the Big Five Inventory (BFI)~\cite{john1999bigfive} and the International Personality Item Pool (IPIP)~\cite{goldberg1999ipip}, via self-reflective statements (e.g., \textit{“I talk a lot”}, \textit{“I make people feel at ease”})~\cite{jiang-etal-2024-personallm, bodroza2024personality, salecha2024bias}.
 Moving beyond static questionnaires, newer benchmarks such as \textit{TRAIT}~\cite{lee-etal-2025-llms} and \textit{Big5Chat}~\cite{li2024big5chat} embed personality traits into dialogue or situational prompts, enabling more behaviorally grounded evaluations.

 While these tools offer a useful starting point, they fall short of capturing how personality is expressed through behavior in real-world contexts.
 Moreover, they assume that personality is culturally universal despite decades of work in cultural psychology, which shows that trait expression is deeply shaped by local norms, values, and communicative styles~\cite{hofstede2001culture, han2023social, liu2024culturally}.
-For example, assertiveness may reflect \textit{Openness} in the United States but be seen as disruptive in Japan, where harmony and indirectness are preferred.
+For example, in Western cultures such as the United States, \textit{assertiveness} may reflect high openness.
+However, in nations such as Japan, this same quality may be seen as disruptive; instead, traits such as harmony and indirectness are stronger and more preferred indicators of \textit{Openness}.
 Evaluating LLMs without accounting for these distinctions risks reinforcing Western behavioral norms and misrepresenting how personality is interpreted across cultures.

 To address this gap, we introduce \textbf{\benchmark}—the first large-scale benchmark for evaluating personality expression in LLMs through culturally grounded, behavior-rich scenarios. \benchmark comprises 3,000 situational prompts spanning six culturally diverse countries: Brazil, India, Japan, Saudi Arabia, South Africa, and the United States.
 Each prompt targets one of the Big Five traits by embedding it in realistic, locally situated social contexts that reflect cultural values—i.e., shared behavioral norms and expectations that shape how individuals act within a society.
 Scenarios are generated via a retrieval-augmented generation (RAG) pipeline \cite{lewis2020retrieval} seeded with academic cultural texts and subsequently validated by native annotators for cultural fidelity (see Figure~\ref{fig:dataset_creation_new} and §\ref{sec:human_val}).